YahiaElTai/ms-commerce/README.md

 The project is a simplified version of commercetools HTTP API written as microservices and deployed on GCP with kubernetes.

+The project is currently deployed across two environments: Staging and Production.

+These environments are managed using Terraform workspaces, which enable efficient and organized infrastructure provisioning.
+Detailed information about the infrastructure setup can be found below

 ### Tech Stack

 | Stack                       | Detail                                                                                          |